Is there a deadline for applications?

-Is it possible to start the SASP programme in the Spring Semester (January/February)?
+Is it possible to start a SASP programme in the Spring Semester (January/February)?

-For the MLitt and MPhil: No. The MLitt/MPhil programme always starts in early September.
+For the MLitt and MPhil: No. The MLitt and MPhil programmes always start in early September.

 For the PhD: Yes.
 PhD students can begin studies in September or January/February.

 Can graduate students work as tutors or teaching assistants?

 PhD students are invited to take first year and second-year tutorials in both St Andrews and Stirling.
 The usual load is 2-6 tutorials per week for twenty weeks during the year.
 It is not possible to fully support yourself by teaching.

 Students enrolled in the MLitt and MPhil are not allocated tutoring duties.

 Are there language requirements?

-The SASP course is taught in English.
+The SASP degrees are taught in English.
 If you are a native speaker and/or if your undergraduate degree was taught in English, then you do not need to provide further evidence of competence in English.
 If you are not a native speaker and your undergraduate degree was not taught in English, then we require a recognised English Language test.

 Do I need a research topic before I arrive?